-Serving over 25,000 individuals each year, CCD’s Community Education Programs are some of the most comprehensive in the Denver metro area and are praised for their collaborative approach and highly skilled instructors.
-These programs reflect CCD’s deep commitment to collaboration and enriching lives through dance.
+Serving over 15,000 individuals each year, CCD’s Community Education Programs are some of the most comprehensive in the Denver metro area and are praised for their collaborative approach and highly skilled instructors.
+These programs reflect CCD’s deep commitment to collaboration and making lives better through dance.

-The Colorado Conservatory of Dance’s Title I Elementary Partnerships bring yearlong arts experiences to 2,500 students in four public schools in high-need neighborhoods each year.
-More than 80% of the students in these schools fall below the federal poverty line and up to 25% are classified as homeless.
-Studies show that students with high levels of arts participation outperform students lacking the arts in all areas of competency.
-The impact is even more significant in students with low-income backgrounds.
-CCD’s two-year residencies provide the opportunity for students to gain confidence through an in-depth process that merges dance with each school’s specific curricular priorities.
+Colorado Conservatory of Dance’s Title 1 Elementary Partnerships bring curriculum integrated arts education experiences to nearly 4,000 students in 7 public schools in high-need neighborhoods each year.
+More than 80% of the students in these schools fall below the federal poverty line and up yo 25% are classified as homeless.
+CCD’s 8-10 session residencies reach 2 separate grade levels at each school that we partner with, providing the opportunity for students to gain confidence through an in-depth process that merges dance with each school’s specific curricular priorities.

 We have developed three options for our Move2Learn Residency Partnerships for the 2020-2021 school year.